Curtains for Camelot: Last Kennedy sibling’s death ends era

 Kennedy Smith, who died Wednesday at age 92 at her Manhattan home, is being hailed for playing a pivotal role in the peace process in Northern Ireland.

 She was the eighth of nine children born to Joseph P. and Rose Kennedy.
-She married Kennedy family financial adviser and future White House Chief of Staff Stephen Edward Smith in 1956.
+She married Kennedy family financial adviser and political strategist Stephen Edward Smith in 1956.

 Several of her siblings tragically preceded her in death by decades.

-Note: This story has been corrected to note that the “Camelot” reference to the JFK era originated not from Shakespeare’s writings, but from a Broadway musical, and that Stephen Smith was a Kennedy political strategist, not White House chief of staff.